pow123/SWC_2018-02-25/SCW_Git-Github.md

  1 file changed, 1 insertion(+)
  create mode 100644 notes.txt
 ```
+Git insists that we add files to the set we want to commit before actually committing anything.
+This allows us to commit our changes in stages and capture changes in logical portions rather than only large batches.
+For example, suppose we’re adding a few citations to relevant research to our thesis.
+We might want to commit those additions, and the corresponding bibliography entries, but not commit some of our work drafting the conclusion (which we haven’t finished yet).

+To allow for this, Git has a special staging area where it keeps track of things that have been added to the current changeset but not yet committed.
 When we run `git commit`, Git takes everything we have told it to save by using `git add` and stores a copy permanently inside the special `.git` directory.
-This permanent copy is called a **commit** (or revision) and its short identifier is 76604e5 (Your commit may have another identifier.)
+This permanent copy is called a [commit]({{ page.root }}/reference/#commit)
+(or [revision]({{ page.root }}/reference/#revision)) and its short identifier is 76604e5 (Your commit may have another identifier.)

 We use the -m flag (for “message”) to record a short, descriptive, and specific comment that will help us remember later on what we did and why.
 If we just run `git commit` without the -m option, Git will launch BBEdit (or whatever other editor we configured as core.editor) so that we can write a longer message.